node2faas/framework/README.md

 ## Versions

-  - 0.1.0 - 2019,Dec - Add multicloud orchestrator (Terraform) with support to AWS, GCP and Azure FaaS services; Function pre-analysis;
+  - 0.1.0 - 2019,Dec
+    1. Add multicloud orchestrator (Terraform) with support to AWS, GCP and Azure FaaS services;
+    1. Function pre-analysis;
-  - 0.0.1 - 2018,Dec - Initial Release
+  - 0.0.1 - 2018,Dec
+    1. Initial Release

 ## Purpose

 This framework intend to help NodeJS developers to migrate from monolith model to function as a service (serverless) model.
-It parses the original code looking for exported functions and create a equivalent function on the provider.
+It parses the original code looking for exported functions and creates an equivalent function on the provider.
 Instead of the original function is placed a restAPI request to FaaS.

 ## Pre-Requisites